Medically reviewed by Kristin Hall, FNP

 Erectile dysfunction, or ED, affects approximately 30 million men in the United States, making it one of the most common forms of sexual dysfunction in men.

 Luckily, ED is no longer an impossible condition to treat.
 Today, a wide range of medications are available to treat erectile dysfunction and improve sexual performance in men.
 Approved by the FDA in 2003, Levitra is one of them.

-Minor side effects from Levitra are fairly common.
-However, the most common side effects of Levitra tend to be mild.
-In an FDA study involving more than 4,400 men, only 3.4 percent of the men who took part stopped using Levitra due to side effects (compared to 1.1 percent for a placebo).
+Most men who use Levitra do so without significant issues.
+In an FDA study involving more than 4,400 men, only 3.4 percent of the men who took part stopped taking Levitra due to side effects (compared to 1.1 percent for a placebo).

 Headaches from Levitra typically fade away on their own as the drug exits your system.
 Since Levitra has a moderate half-life, it’s rare for this side effect to last for more than five hours after you use the medication.

-If you get severe headaches from Levitra, it’s best to talk to your doctor.
-They might suggest a lower dose of the medication, or recommend some form of over-the-counter pain relief to make your headaches less intense and uncomfortable.
+If you get severe headaches from Levitra, it’s best to talk to your healthcare provider.
+They may suggest adjusting your dosage or using over-the-counter pain medication to reduce the severity of your headaches.

 Our guide to dealing with headaches from ED medications also lists several techniques you can use to treat headaches from Levitra.

 Flushing is the second-most common side effect of Levitra.
 In trials of Levitra, 11 percent of men who used the medication developed flushing as a side effect, compared to just 1 percent of men who used a non-therapeutic placebo.

 Like headaches, flushing is a common side effect of all ED medications.
 This means that if you experience flushing after taking Levitra, it’s possible you might experience the same side effect even if you switch to Viagra or Cialis.